Last updated: 31st March 2023

 “I dream my paintings and I paint my dream”

 During his stay in Nuenen, Vincent always arose early and spent the entire day in the field or the peasants’ and weavers’ huts.
-He felt at home with the people of the field and the loom.
+He felt at home with the people of the area.
 Vincent became so absorbed in their lives that he could not think of anything else.
 Perhaps a genius needs to be obsessed with what he is doing, but his obsession was immense and overwhelming.

 However, across the street, you will find the Vincentre, dedicated to Vincent’s life and work during his two years in Nuenen.
 It will bring you as close to Vincent’s life in Nuenen as possible.
 With the help of audiovisual techniques, you will hear and see the story of his life.

-If you realize that he lived across the street and painted “the potato eaters” around the corner, I think that you will become as mesmerized as I was by visiting the Vincentre.
+If you realize that he lived across the street and painted “the potato eaters” around the corner, you will become as mesmerized as I was by visiting the Vincentre.

 “The night is more alive and more richly colored than the day”